 While Siberian Huskies are not generally vocal dogs, when they do decide they have something to say, they’re often more prone to howl rather than bark.
 Even their “talking” tends to be a soft “woo woo woo” sound rather than a loud “woof!”

 Today, while Huskies are still a popular breed for competitive sledding (such as the Alaskan Iditarod race) they’re now more often found in homes across the world as much-loved pets.
 Siberians make great pets, but owners must be committed to spending a good deal of time training and exercising; the breed’s high level of intelligence and athletic heritage mean that they require varied mental stimulation and a lot of vigorous exercise to stop them from getting bored!

 Although an athletic and intelligent breed, Huskies are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your family budget.
 Some of the conditions and illnesses Huskies are prone to include eye problems such as entropion, pannus and cataracts; respiratory issues such as laryngeal paralysis; and hip conditions such as hip dysplasia.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Husky inherits his dad’s poor eyesight or his mother’s bad hips, you’re covered.